folio-org/folio-org.github.io/_faqs/how-to-create-doc.md

 ## Navigation

-If the document has internal sections, then the [Table of contents](#table-of-contents) is automatically generated into the left-handle panel.
+If the document has internal sections, then the [Table of contents](#table-of-contents) is automatically generated into the left-hand panel.

 Above that in the left-hand panel is the menu for navigation of this particular area of the site.